elastic/examples/Machine Learning/DGA Detection/README.md

 ```

-We can then use the stored scripts to configure an Ingest Pipeline as follows.
+We can then use the stored script to configure an Ingest Pipeline as follows.

 ```